Joining the JupyterHub team05 Oct 2020

 JupyterHub, another project, facilitates the setup of a Jupyter Notebook server for multiple users.
 This allows any organisation to setup and maintain a programming environment for their users or members, relieving them of the burden to have their own computing resources or maintain their installations.

 Through a part-time agreement with Simula Research Laboratory in Oslo, Norway, I’m funded to spend time developing and maintaing parts of the backend of JupyterHub.
 Specifically, I will be working with @minrk, @IvanaH8 and @kiendang on implementing role-based access control (RBAC) for the JupyterHub API.
-I’ve been an avid user of JupyterLab and JupyterHub for years, and it is pretty cool to meet the people who’ve been working on that and be able to team up with them.
+I’ve been an avid user of JupyterLab and JupyterHub for years, and it is pretty cool to meet the people who’ve been working on that and team up with them.

-I hope to come back with a future post on what RBAC entails and how it should improve JupyterHub.
+I hope to come back with a future post on what RBAC entails and how it should improve JupyterHub. (edit: see this post

 You can follow all JupyterHub development activity in the GitHub repository.